-These are one week, five days a week rotations at a location where lab skills and background knowledge are applicable but clinical laboratory testing may not be the primary focus of the facility.
+This is a one-week (five days) rotation at a location where lab skills and background knowledge are applicable but clinical laboratory testing may not be the primary focus of the facility.
 OR, an additional week of rotation in a small clinical lab or in a specific area of a large lab can be chosen.

-Type of labs/facilities for alternative experiences include the following, but are not limited to those listed below.
+Type of labs/facilities for alternative experiences include the following but are not limited to those listed below.
 NOTE: Some sites may not be available at certain times.

 - 1. Forensic/Toxicology Lab

-- 2. TriCore Molecular Diagnostic Core Lab 2 weeks rotation includes: Cytogenetics, HLA, Immunoflow, Molecular Oncology: 2 cr. hrs.
+- 2. TriCore Molecular Diagnostic Core Lab 2 week rotation includes: Cytogenetics, HLA, Immunoflow, Molecular Oncology: 2 cr. hrs.

 - 3. Virology Lab

 - 4. Student Health Center Lab

-- 5. Vet.
-Diagnostic Lab State Lab or Vet's Office 2 week rotation: 2 cr. hrs.
+- 5. Veterinary Diagnostic Services State Lab- 2-week rotation: 2 cr. hrs.

-- 6. Clinical Equipment and Supply Sales

-- 7. Lab Education Program at T-VI or UNM
+- 6..
+Lab Education Program at UNM (assist in student MLS teaching lab)

-- 8. Hospital Epidemiologist
+- 7. Hospital Epidemiologist

-- 9. Laboratory Management
+- 8. Laboratory Management

-- 10. Research Lab
+- 9. Research Lab

-- 12. Small Clinic Lab
+- 10. Small Clinic Lab